Wendy Cohen

 George Lamb (secretary)

 George lives in Sleepy Hollow and has been a Fairfax environmental activist for many years.
 He started as a volunteer with the Sierra Club, then served as Mount Vernon Group Political chair and Virginia Chapter Political Chair.
 He was appointed to the Fairfax EQAC by Gerry Connolley in 2008 and continues as an at-large member and author of the Land Use Chapter of the EQAC Annual report.
 He served for five years on the Tysons Task Force, helped found the Fairfax League of Conservation Voters, and in 2010 he was appointed as a Director of the Northern Virginia Soil and Water Conservation District.
-He then served 2 terms as an elected Director of NVSWCD, stepping down to an Associate Director role in 2019.
+He then served two terms as an elected Director of NVSWCD, stepping down to an Associate Director role in 2019.
 He is thrilled to be associated with the Friends of Holmes Run, although technically his backyard flows into Tripps Run.
 Together we can continue to improve our watersheds and conservation practices across Fairfax County.

 Sarah McGowan